Xoeseko/ARPoC/README.md

 - [x] Rigging a character to follow the motion capture animation
 - [x] Importing the animation into unity in order to develop the AR or VR application.
 - [x] Having a working prototype
+- [ ] Modify POC to work with Windows MR toolkit
 - [ ] Testing within our close circles what people think of the concept
-- [ ] Making a presentative video for the project
+- [ ] Making a presentation video for the project

 #### Sources:
 We aim as much as possible to make use of open access software and assets.